-Figure 70.1 illustrates a simple yet typical Bayesian network.
-It describes the causal relationships among the season of the year (X_1) , whether rain falls (X_2) during the season, whether the sprinkler is on (X_3) during that season, whether the pavement would get wet (X_4) , and whether the pavement would be slippery (X_5) .
-All variables in this figure are binary, taking a value of either true or false, except the root variable X_1 , which can take one of four values: spring, summer, fall, or winter.
-Here, the absence of a direct link between X_1 and X_5 , for example, captures our understanding that the influence of seasonal variations on the slipperiness of the pavement is mediated by other conditions (e.g., the wetness of the pavement).
+Figure 1 illustrates a simple yet typical Bayesian network.
+It describes the causal relationships among the season of the year $(X_1)$ , whether rain falls $(X_2)$ during the season, whether the sprinkler is on $(X_3)$ during that season, whether the pavement would get wet $(X_4)$ , and whether the pavement would be slippery $(X_5)$ .
+All variables in this figure are binary, taking a value of either true or false, except the root variable $X_1$ which can take one of four values: Spring, Summer, Fall, or Winter.
+Here, the absence of a direct link between $X_1$ and $X_5$ , for example, captures our understanding that the influence of seasonal variations on the slipperiness of the pavement is mediated by other conditions (e.g., the wetness of the pavement).

-As this example illustrates, a Bayesian network constitutes a model of the environment rather than, as in many other knowledge representation schemes (e.g., logic, rule-based systems, and neural networks), a model of the reasoning process.
-It simulates, in fact, the causal mechanisms that operate in the environment and thus allows the investigator to answer a variety of queries, including associational queries, such as "Having observed A, what can we expect of B?"; abductive queries, such as "What is the most plausible explanation for a given set of observations?"; and control queries, such as "What will happen if we intervene and act on the environment?"
-Answers to the first type of query depend only on probabilistic knowledge of the domain, whereas answers to the second and third types rely on the causal knowledge embedded in the network.
+As this example illustrates, a Bayesian network constitutes a model of the environment rather than, as in many other knowledge representation schemes (e.g., logic, rule-based systems and neural networks), a model of the reasoning process.
+It simulates, in fact, the causal mechanisms that operate in the environment, and thus allows the investigator to answer a variety of queries, including: associational queries, such as "Having observed A, what can we expect of B?"; abductive queries, such as "What is the most plausible explanation for a given set of observations?"; and control queries; such as "What will happen if we intervene and act on the environment?"
+Answers to the first type of query depend only on probabilistic knowledge of the domain, while answers to the second and third types rely on the causal knowledge embedded in the network.
 Both types of knowledge, associative and causal, can effectively be represented and processed in Bayesian networks.

-FIGURE 70.1 A Bayesian network representing causal influences among five variables.
+Figure 1: A Bayesian network representing causal influences among five variables.